Write Your First Memoir Draft Program

 The Sunday roast tasted a bit grim.
 My father was even sterner.
 “God will know if you don’t put it back,” he declared in best school-masterly tones.

-After lunch I biked all the way up hill again and crept inside the cathedral.
+After lunch, I biked all the way up hill again and crept inside the cathedral.
 Multi-coloured stripes of warm sunshine sparkled across the pews and aisles, through the stained glass windows.
 Not a soul anywhere.
 I tiptoed silently over to the collection box.
-My hard earned coins clattered down inside, and I sighed about chocolate ice-cream.
+My hard earned coins clattered down inside to replace the Sunday School money, and I sighed about chocolate ice-cream.
 For a long moment, I gazed all around, over my shoulders and up high into the heavy timber rafters.

 I couldn’t see God anywhere.